ilya40umov/KotLink/README.md

 ### Overview

-KotLink works by letting people install a tiny browser extension that activates when the person first types *go* in the address bar and then presses *space*.
+KotLink works by letting people install a tiny browser extension that activates when the person first types *kk* in the address bar and then presses *space*.
 While activated, the extension is providing autocomplete based on the database of aliases, and after the user has hit *enter*, it will redirect the user to the actual URL that matches the provided alias